Our Proven Methods Have Helped Thousands of High School Students and Their Families Save Money on College

-CEO and Founder Tom Pabin launched Class 101 two decades ago in Lexington, Kentucky, from his apartment.
+Founder Tom Pabin launched Class 101 two decades ago in Lexington, Kentucky, from his apartment.
 He quickly expanded to a second location in Louisville.
 The former financial advisor and youth minister began franchising his groundbreaking concept a decade later, and today we are licensed to franchise in more than 40 states.
 Since our founding, Class 101 students have been awarded nearly $183,000,000 in four-year, merit-based scholarship money in total, attended 300-plus colleges worldwide and been awarded, on average, an impressive $212,000 each in merit-based scholarship money.

 Class 101 national college planning franchise helps high school students get into better colleges and qualify for higher amounts of scholarships and financial aid.
 The college application process is complicated and stressful, resulting in students who get little, or no, financial aid and who often end up at the wrong schools.
 Class 101 addresses this need by meeting one-on-one with students throughout the year, resulting in improved ACT and SAT scores and GPAs.
 Additionally, our college planning experts guide students as they draft a high-performance resume and powerful essays, visit schools, complete applications ahead of schedule and navigate scholarship and financial aid processes.
 The results are phenomenal.
 Class 101 students receive more than $160,000 in scholarships and aid on average, compared with the average U.S. high school student who receives just $20,000 in scholarships and aid.